ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 The type system is there to help developers, not to make the language strict or verbose by force.
 You can adopt it gradually and use it to the degree that it adds value for your projects.

-In the following chapters, we will build on this understanding of types.
-We’ll look at Python’s built-in types in detail (Chapter _Predefined Types_), how to create your own classes and types (Chapter _Custom Types_), and advanced concepts like pattern matching and immutability in Python’s context.
-With the foundation of “what is a type” laid down, you’ll be well-equipped to dive into those topics, understanding the role types play in each case.

-Types are a rich topic, and even in Python (often praised for being easy and dynamic) they form a backbone of how the language and programs operate.
 Embracing Python’s type system – both its dynamic nature and its optional static features – will make you a more effective Python programmer, writing code that is clear, correct, and robust.